The Hybrid Readmission Measure: Understanding How It Works

 If your organization also wants to be a Quality trailblazer, talk to us today about how we can work with you to create an innovative and comprehensive Quality program at your organization.

-The Hybrid Measure Quick Start Guide:
+The Hybrid Measure Implementation Guide

-CAPTURING AND CALCULATING THE HYBRID MEASURE
+HOW TO IMPLEMENT THE HYBRID MEASURE

 The new hybrid readmission measure is moving from voluntary to mandatory over the next several years.
 This guide explains all about the hybrid measure – how it is captured and mapped in your EHR and how CMS will calculate your measure performance.